aionic-org/aionic-milestone/README.md

 Please keep in mind that we just develop the software and don't host the applications anywhere for public usage.
 That means you have to take care of the hosting for yourself.

 All products are built on top of the **Aionic Core** application, since this is the place where all your data is managed and distributed.
-So for the usage of any other application, you have to use at least [Aionice Core](https://github.com/Aionic-Apps/aionic-core/).
+So for the usage of any other application, you have to use at least [Aionic Core](https://github.com/Aionic-Apps/aionic-core/).

-Some of the technologies we trust: _NodeJS, ReactJS, MySQL_
+Some of the technologies we trust: _Node.js, React, MySQL_

 ## Features